roman-corgi/corgihowfsc/docs/source/parameter_reference.md

 active_model: "cgi-howfsc" # choose from "cgi-howfsc" or "corgihowfsc".
 This will determine which imager model is used and which settings are applied to the imager initialization.

 runtime:
+  # Number of PROPER processes used inside each imager worker.
+  # For MPI runs, this should match --cpus-per-task in the job submission script.
-  num_proper_process: 5 # typical value for HLC band 1 runs
+  num_proper_process: 5 # typical value for HLC band 1 runs, but can be changed as needed.

-  num_jac_process: 6 # used for local Jacobian computation when use_mpi is false
+  # Local mode only: number of processes for Jacobian computation when use_mpi is false.
+  # MPI mode: ignored; Jacobian computation uses the active MPI workers capped by num_imager_worker.
+  num_jac_process: 6

+  # Local mode: local imager worker processes; null means serial.
-  num_imager_worker: null # set to an integer > 1 to parallelize image generation
+  # Set to an integer > 1 to parallelize image generation on a single machine.
-  use_mpi: false # set true to use the MPI manager-worker runtime instead of local multiprocessing
+  # MPI mode: active MPI workers; should be equal to --ntasks - 1 in the MPI allocation (one manager process, rest are workers).
+  # Useful image-generation max: n_wvl * (2 * n_probe_pairs + 1).
+  num_imager_worker: null

+  # false = local serial or multiprocessing execution (depending on num_imager_worker and num_jac_process settings)
+  # true = MPI manager-worker execution (should be used for multi-node runs)
+  use_mpi: false

   debug: false # enable debug logging and extra debug outputs; with MPI, also writes one log file per worker rank

 sim_settings: